d4n3sh/thedaneshproject/content/posts/2008-06-26-how-to-install-linux-uvc-driver-on-opensuse11.md

   - 889966894

 ---
 I recently purchased a webcam for skype.
-I&#8217;m using the [UVC driver][1] to power the webcam on my openSUSE11 machine.
+I'm using the [UVC driver][1] to power the webcam on my openSUSE11 machine.

 Getting the webcam up was simple with openSUSE.